WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/fundamentals/conditionals/index.md

 - Sometimes, we can use a `switch/case` statement to replace several `if/else` statements.

-- Let's say we are categorizing our army based on the following groups: infantry, archers, catapault, supply.
+- Let's say we are categorizing our army based on the following groups: infantry, archers, catapult, supply.

 - We will use a soldiers job to decide what weapon they use.